 A pediatrician's advice to parents of kids under 5 on omicron, travel and day care

-Amid the omicron surge there is understandable anxiety among parents, particularly those with kids under 5 who can't yet get a COVID vaccine.
+Amid the omicron surge, there is understandable anxiety among parents, particularly those with kids under 5 who can't yet get a COVID-19 vaccine.

 The questions and answers have been edited for length and clarity.